ProjectEssentials/ProjectEssentials-Permissions/documentation/in-using.md

 Run the game, check the number of mods, if the list of mods contains `Project Essentials Permissions` mod, then the mod has successfully passed the initialization of the modification.

-After that, go into a single world, then try to write the `/essentials permissions` command, if you **get an error** that you do not have permissions, then the modification works as it should.
+After that, go into a single world, then try to write the `/essentials permissions` command, if you **get an error** that you do not have permissions, it means that the modification works as it should.

 #### 1.4 Control permissions via minecraft commands.

-We understand that there are lazy people who do not like to dig into files (lol, although it’s easier through a file), we made the commands for you:
+We understand that there are lazy people who do not like to dig into files (lol, although it’s easier through a file), therefore we made these commands for you:

 ```
 /essentials permissions